 I used my last few days in South Africa to tie up loose ends and explore a little of Johannesburg, the city which inspired plenty of fear in me and most people who pass through it.

-When the guide first asked the host if there were any tables available, he said no, however we managed a table outside without any sense of being rushed the whole meal.
+When the guide first asked the host if there were any tables available, he said no, however, we managed a table outside without any sense of being rushed the whole meal.

-In particular, I enjoyed the tandoori chicken, bobotie (traditional Cape Malay dish of mince meat topped with fried egg), potato salad, chocolate mousse cake, and malva pudding (traditional Capetonian dessert).
+In particular, I enjoyed the tandoori chicken, bobotie (traditional Cape Malay dish of mincemeat topped with a fried egg), potato salad, chocolate mousse cake, and malva pudding (traditional Capetonian dessert).

 Peering up at it, I had trouble believing a 50-story building was the tallest on the continent, but maybe I'd lost sight of how much more developed South Africa is compared with any other country in Africa.

 There were masks from all over Africa, but some of the ones which looked cool in the shop would probably be an eyesore at home.

 I opted for a small, black mask with inlaid beadwork from Ghana.